Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 - Bug fixes.
 Either it'll be trivial - in which case, see the bullet point above - or you likely won't even be able to understand what the issue is describing and won't have any intrinsic motivation to spend time trying to fix it.
 - Good documentation - contrary to some people's belief - is very hard to write.
 Tackle documentation issue only once you've already used (and struggled with!) a tool.

+In addition to the above, solving issues requires real work, both from contributors who do the work and from the maintainers who review it.
+Ideally, it should be rewarding to both parties.
+If you contribute to a project you already use and are familiar with, you will get more out of it.

 So instead, let's consider "good first issue"s in projects you are familiar with, and you at least know what they do.
 If you find a non-trivial issue labelled "good first issue" in such a project, then I'm fairly confident that at least one of the following will be true:

 - It'll affect an aspect of the project you're not familiar with.